StefanNistor69/FLFA/reports/report_lab3.md

 ## Implementation description
 ### Lexer class
-This code defines a lexer class that takes a set of production rules as input and extracts the terminal symbols from them.
-It provides a tokenize method that takes an input string and produces a list of tokens, where each token is a tuple consisting of a type ('TERMINAL' for lowercase letters and 'NON_TERMINAL' for uppercase letters) and the actual symbol.
-The tokenize method loops over the input string, identifies each character as a terminal or non-terminal symbol based on whether it is a lowercase or uppercase letter, respectively, and adds it to the list of tokens.
-If the character is neither a lowercase nor an uppercase letter, the input is invalid and an exception is raised.
+The Lexer class defines a list of tuples, each containing a token name and a regular expression pattern that matches the token's syntax.
+It then provides a tokenize method that takes an input string and iterates through the list of token patterns, attempting to match each one against the input string using regular expressions.
+When a match is found, the corresponding token name and matched substring are added to a list of tokens.

+The Lexer class supports a variety of token types, including parentheses, braces, commas, operators, keywords, identifiers, numbers, strings, whitespace, and comments.
+If the input string contains an invalid token that does not match any of the provided patterns, a ValueError is raised.

 ```python
 import re